Soumodip40/End-to-end-AWS-Web-APP/ReadMe.md

 ## End to End Serverless Web Application
-First we created one AWS account
+I have created one end-to-end web application from scratch, in this project i have used total 5 services.